-Dependencies: FMT_LIM.2 Limited availability.

-FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced [assignment: Limited capability and availability policy].
+- Hierarchical to:No other componentsDependencies:FMT_LIM.2 Limited availability. - FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced [assignment: Limited capability and availability policy].

-The TOE Functional Requirement "Limited availability (FMT LIM.2)" is specified as follows.
+The TOE Functional Requirement "Limited availability (FMT_LIM.2)" is specified as follows.